 Not only is the tent interior one of the cosiest we’ve experienced, the surroundings at Lala Mukha Tented Resort is so gorgeous you don’t really want to leave the resort, no kidding!

 The area is surrounded by mountains, plenty of greenery and not to mention how cutely designed the accommodation is.
-You get to pick from 3 choices:
+You get to pick from three choices:

-Loft Tree house — has 1 double and 2 single beds
+Loft Tree house — has one double and two single beds

 Deluxe Savana Tent — comes with attached shower and toilet